 Listen this article

-The tobacco company announced the purchase of a large part of the leading cannabinoid company in Canada and their plan to expand into an emerging market
+The tobacco company announced the purchase of a large part of the leading cannabinoid company in Canada and their plan to expand IGNORE INTO an emerging market

 Altria Group, the company that owns the tobacco company Phillip Morris and a large part of the SAB Miller brewery, announced last Friday that they agreed to purchase 45% of the company Cronos Group, the leader in cannabinoid production in Canada.